Ahmad-ece/AES-FPGA_VERILOG/README.md

 mix_col and shift_rows are also done using tasks mix_col operates on a word (32 bits) while shift_rows operate ona whole state (128 bits) both are verified using a testbench

+update 01-03-222 09:30 pm
+encryption is done ..
+tested with the data and key given in official document everything is in verilog and implemented using tasks although the code may seem very jagged and messy , i will clean and include packages (ike vhdl) for task definition later. the file "encryptio.v" runs well on RTL simulation and you can see the key_expansion output in it too